okapteinis/ignites/readme.txt

 The theme has one menus.
 The menu supports 3 levels.

 == Changelog ==

+= 1.1 - 2025-09-29 =
+* **Major Upgrade:** Migrated entire theme from Bootstrap 4 to Bootstrap 5.3.
+* **Modernization:** Updated theme to declare compatibility with PHP 8.4 and WordPress 6.5.
+* **Code Quality:** Refactored customizer JavaScript to use modern vanilla JS, improved security and internationalization in comments and post navigation, and added performance enhancements like preconnecting to Google Fonts.
+* **Accessibility (a11y):** Improved keyboard navigation and screen reader support for the mobile menu, search button, and scroll-to-top button.
+* **CSS Refactor:** Modernized stylesheets by implementing CSS variables for colors and fonts, improving consistency and maintainability.
+* **Bug Fix:** Replaced the deprecated `.media` object in the comments section with modern flexbox utilities.
+* Added Ojārs Kapteinis as a contributor.

 = 1.0.10.1- July 24 2021 =
 * Fixed sidebar issue after install the theme.